 Once the processor has prepared and submitted mortgage loan application file and documents to underwriting, the mortgage file gets assigned to a mortgage underwriter.

-- Mortgage loan package is assigned to an underwriter who is responsible to either approve the mortgage loan or deny the mortgage loan.
+- The mortgage loan package is assigned to an underwriter who is responsible to either approve the mortgage loan or deny the mortgage loan

 - The mortgage underwriter will scrutinize mortgage loan application package to make sure that every information is correct and verified such as tax returns, W-2’s, bank statements, debts, and other assets.